zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/query.md

 }
 ```

-In the above example, the input parameters are `Invoice` and an `InvoiceDetail`, and the return type is `Invoice` (`<Invoice, InvoiceDetail, Invoice>`).
-So we are telling the `Query` method to take an `invoice` and `invoiceDetail`, process them in some way to be defined, and return an `invoice`.
+In the above example, the input parameters are `Invoice` and `InvoiceDetail`, and the return type is `Invoice` (`<Invoice, InvoiceDetail, Invoice>`).
+So we are telling the `Query` method to take an `Invoice` and `InvoiceDetail`, process them in some way to be defined, and return an `invoice`.

 The `splitOn` argument tells Dapper to split the data on the `InvoiceID` column.
 Anything up to that column maps to the first parameter `Invoice`, and anything else from that column onward should be mapped to the second input parameter `InvoiceDetail`.

 ## Example - Query Multi-Mapping (One to Many)

 In a one-to-many relationship, each record in the first table can be linked to zero, one, or multiple records in the second table.
-For example, an order can have many orderDetail.
+For example, an order can have many `OrderDetail`.
 In this case, the `OrderID` field in the `OrderDetails` table is said to be a foreign key that references the `Orders` table.

 The Dapper multi-mapping feature allows you to configure the one-to-many relationship easily.
 The raw SQL query can be executed using the `Query` method and map the result to a strongly typed list with one-to-many relations.

-To map these results to `Order` and an `OrderDetail` objects, multi-map and split on the `OrderID` column.
+To map these results to `Order` and `OrderDetail` objects, multi-map and split on the `OrderID` column.
 The map function is more complex in the one-to-many scenario.

 ```csharp
 string sql = "SELECT TOP 10 * FROM Orders AS A INNER JOIN OrderDetails AS B ON A.OrderID = B.OrderID;";